Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 23 Desember 2024 18.19.56 UTC
+- WIB: Senin, 23 Desember 2024 19.47.58 UTC
-- WITA: Senin, 23 Desember 2024 19.19.56 UTC
+- WITA: Senin, 23 Desember 2024 20.47.58 UTC
-- WIT: Senin, 23 Desember 2024 20.19.56 UTC
+- WIT: Senin, 23 Desember 2024 21.47.58 UTC

 Kutipan Inspiratif:
-"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: friendship
+Kategori: success